 Our file review also confirmed that the CIGNA’s medical consultant review was deeply flawed, as is often the case with hired gun reviews.
 In our appeal, RW pointed out the flaws in CIGNA’s review, noting that its orthopedist was not an appropriate doctor to review a claim involving a complex autoimmune disorder.
 Moreover, his report was vague and conclusory, ignoring some of the most important evidence regarding RA severity.

 We also arranged for our client to undergo the Functional Capacity Evaluation (FCE) her rheumatologist had suggested before CIGNA terminated her benefits.
 The FCE objectively found our client was not capable of performing even sedentary-level work.

-RW submitted the appeal, including the FCE report, the rheumatologist’s interview transcript, additional medical records, and detailed statements from our client and witnesses.
+RW submitted the administrative appeal, including the FCE report, the rheumatologist’s interview transcript, additional medical records, and detailed statements from our client and witnesses.
 Within a matter of a couple months, CIGNA reversed its decision to terminate benefits, finding our client likely permanently disabled from performing any sedentary work on a full-time basis.
 Our client was able to go back to focusing on what was important: her treatment.
 This was another satisfying win for RW.
 Our client was clearly disabled, and she simply needed RW’s assistance in getting her insurer to accept that fact.